ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 ---
 _You can find the datasets and code for this project here: [github.com/ethan-cheong/loveSongs](http://github.com/ethan-cheong/loveSongs)_

-_This is a work in progress!_
 ## Motivation ##

 Since finishing my project with the projects division, I've been looking into other applications of Natural Language Processing (NLP).
 Specifically, I've been exploring how NLP can be used to distinguish love songs from non-love songs, and have been trying to train a classifier that would be able to tell if a song is a love song from the lyrics.

 At first glance, this seemed like quite an easy problem - after all, there should be certain 'trigger' words that indicate if a song is a love song.
 Some obvious words that come to mind include "love", "tears" and "cry".
 The thing is, we can quite easily think of examples of non-love songs that contain these words - for example, Starships by Nicki Minaj, which contains the phrase "I love to dance".
 On the other hand, some love songs like Iris by the Goo Goo Dolls don't contain obvious phrases like these.
 Especially tricky to classify are songs where the entire song is a _metaphor_, and doesn't explicitly mention love or relationships at all.

-Clearly, the solution isn't as simple as just looking for trigger words - we'll try a few traditional classification algorithms as well as more cutting-edge NLP techniques.
+Clearly, the solution isn't as simple as just looking for trigger words - we'll try a few classification algorithms.
 First of all, I came across the somewhat tricky problem of defining a love song - Wikipedia calls it "a song about romantic love, falling in love, heartbreak after a breakup, and the feelings that these experiences bring."
 Just to be clear, this means songs like Ed Sheeran's "Shape of You" are **not** love songs.

 This distinction that songs about sleeping with someone are not considered love songs make things slightly difficult for our classifier, and I set the somewhat arbitrary goal that the classifier should be able to label tricky examples like "Shape of You" correctly.